 About 320,000 visitors will converge on the city during the Olympics, surpassing the 250,000 visitors to Barcelona for the 1992 games and Athens’ 150,000 tourists in 2004, according to a study by researcher Oxford Economics Ltd. The number of trips taken on subways, buses and trains will rise by 25 percent to 15 million a day during the Olympics, Transport for London says.

-Officials for Morgan Stanley (MS) and Credit Suisse in London declined to comment.
+Officials for Morgan Stanley (MS:US) and Credit Suisse in London declined to comment.
 Barclays (BARC), the U.K.’s second-largest bank by assets, is headquartered in a 32-story Canary Wharf tower that also houses the London 2012 Games’ organizers.
 The lender has made continuity plans for the Olympic period, according to a spokesman for the bank, who declined to elaborate further.

 Transport for London urged commuters to Canary Wharf, which is less than 3 miles (5 kilometers) from the Olympic stadium, to choose earlier or later travel times.

-“Staff who must come to Canary Wharf are advised to retime their journeys, rearrange any non-critical meetings and consider alternative ways of getting to the office,” said Nick Emery of Citigroup (C)’s business contingency team in London.
+“Staff who must come to Canary Wharf are advised to retime their journeys, rearrange any non-critical meetings and consider alternative ways of getting to the office,” said Nick Emery of Citigroup (C:US)’s business contingency team in London.
 “The idea behind the 30 percent reduction is to free up capacity on the transport networks.
 If all businesses on the Wharf do similar, then we can reduce the numbers travelling by over 30,000.”

 As many as 20,000 workers usually leave the financial district for their summer holidays, according to Canary Wharf Group’s Garwood.
 That figure is likely to increase during the Games, he said.